mcendu/basse/README.md

 # basse
-`basse` is a blazingly fast Base64 encoder and decoder using SIMD technology. `libbasse` is the library for Base64 encoding and decoding powering `basse`.
+`basse` (/beɪs/) is a blazingly fast Base64 encoder and decoder using SIMD technology. `libbasse` is the Base64 encoding and decoding library powering `basse`.

 ## Building
 Build prerequisites: